 Best Mossarium Starter Kits

 If you’re still unsure about how to really start a mossarium, I took a moment to gather an essential list of materials that would help construct the ideal moss terrarium.
-This kit is a hardscape based setup, meaning the moss will be glued directly to the stone and there won’t be a need for a drainage layer.
+This kit is a hardscape-based setup, meaning the moss will be glued directly to the stone and there won’t be a need for a drainage layer.

-Mossarium Glass Case
+Mossarium Glass Jars

-This 2 piece wood and glass case is about 9 inches tall and will be ideal for the mossarium you will build within this case.
+These Bantamarium Jars come in an array of sizes and will be ideal for the mossarium you will build within this case.
 This case has a strong, sturdy base and won’t hold more than a couple of ounces of water at a time.
 Feel free to shop around for different styles if you prefer something aesthetically different.

 Hardscape Stone Kit

-This hardscape stone set comes in different sizes and will be the perfect material for moss to be glued directly to.
+Hardscapes come in different sizes and will be the perfect material for moss to be glued directly to.
 Personalize the look of your mossarium by stacking and gluing the stones together before applying moss.

 Various Moss Kits

-These various mosses are great for those looking to have some extra moss for additional projects in the future.
+Various mosses are great for those looking to have some extra moss for additional projects in the future.
 This kit comes with an assortment of different moss species which is great because you can experiment with the look and feel of your mossarium.

 Vivariums Similar To A Mossarium